asreview/asreview-insights/README.md

-The Work Saved over Sampling (WSS) metric is an useful metric to study the performance of active learning alorithms compared with a naive (random order) approach.
-The ASReview Insights offers a straightforward command line interface to plot the wss at any recall.
+The Work Saved over Sampling (WSS) metric is an useful metric to study the performance of active learning alorithms compared with a naive (random order) approach at a given level of recall.
+ASReview Insights offers a straightforward command line interface to plot the WSS at any level of recall.

 To plot the WSS curve, you need a ASReview file (extension `.asreview`).
-The file can be [exported from the ASReview LAB user interface](), or is the [result of a simulation]().
 To plot the WSS, use this syntax (Replace `YOUR_ASREVIEW_FILE.asreview` by your ASReview file name.):

 ```bash
 asreview plot wss YOUR_ASREVIEW_FILE.asreview
 ```

-The following plot is the result of simulating the [`van_de_schoot_2017`]() in the benchmark platform (command `asreview simulate benchmark:van_de_schoot_2017 -s sim_van_de_schoot_2017.asreview`).
+The following plot is the result of simulating the [`van_de_schoot_2017`](https://github.com/asreview/systematic-review-datasets/tree/master/datasets/van_de_Schoot_2017) in the benchmark platform (command `asreview simulate benchmark:van_de_schoot_2017 -s sim_van_de_schoot_2017.asreview`).

 ![Recall plot of Van de Schoot 2017](figures/tests_wss_default_sim_van_de_schoot_2017_1.png)

 On the vertical axis, you find the WSS after every labeling decision.
 The recall is displayed on the horizontal axis.
+As shown in the figure, the WSS is linearly related to the recall.

 #### ERF

+The Extra Relevant Records found is a derivative of the recall and presents the proportion of relevant records found after correcting for the number of relevant records found via random screening (assuming a uniform distribution of relevant records).

+To plot the WSS curve, you need a ASReview file (extension `.asreview`).
+To plot the WSS, use this syntax (Replace `YOUR_ASREVIEW_FILE.asreview` by your ASReview file name.):

 ```bash
 asreview plot erf YOUR_ASREVIEW_FILE.asreview
 ```

-The following plot is the result of simulating the [`van_de_schoot_2017`]() in the benchmark platform (command `asreview simulate benchmark:van_de_schoot_2017 -s sim_van_de_schoot_2017.asreview`).
+The following plot is the result of simulating the [`van_de_schoot_2017`](https://github.com/asreview/systematic-review-datasets/tree/master/datasets/van_de_Schoot_2017) in the benchmark platform (command `asreview simulate benchmark:van_de_schoot_2017 -s sim_van_de_schoot_2017.asreview`).

 ![Recall plot of Van de Schoot 2017](figures/tests_erf_default_sim_van_de_schoot_2017_1.png)

 On the vertical axis, you find the ERF after every labeling decision.
-The number of labeling actions on the horizontal axis is equal to the number of label actions and can't exceed the number of records in the dataset.
+The horizontal axis shows the proportion of  total number of records in the dataset.
+The steep increase of the ERF in the beginning of the process is related to the steep recall curve.

 ### Very sparse datasets